neondatabase/website/content/docs/connect/query-with-psql-editor.md

 Neon also provide a passwordless connect feature that uses `psql`.
 For more information, see [Passwordless connect](../passwordless-connect).
 </Admonition>

-The easiest way to connect to a Neon using `psql` is with a connection string.
+The easiest way to connect to Neon using `psql` is with a connection string.

 You can obtain a connection string from the **Connection Details** widget on the **Neon Dashboard**.
 Select a branch, a user, and the database you want to connect to.
 A connection string is constructed for you.